ipcamit/kim-nequip/docs/gnn.md

 # Graph Neural Networks

-Converting a GNN ot TorchML format is most involved and presents several complications.
+Converting a GNN to TorchML format is most involved and presents several complications.
 The biggest of them all the message passing in a periodic system.
 It is complicated for two reasons, first the cyclic graph convolutions and second the periodic boundary conditions.